FaisalAbusharar/CVDA/README.md

     - Ensure the compiled `.exe` has been moved to the startup folder if requested.
 8. Check if your Discord bot is online.
     - If not, you can run the `.exe` manually.
 9. Slash commands may take up to 20 minutes to appear—please wait before reporting issues.
+10. Python 3.10.0 might not work with pyinstaller on some systems, [use python 3.9](https://www.python.org/downloads/release/python-390/) instead.

 ## 🔐 Privacy & Usage